Maersk Air UK

-Maersk Air Ltd, trading as Maersk Air UK, was a British airline which operated between 1993 and 2003.
+Maersk Air Ltd., trading as Maersk Air UK, was a British airline which operated between 1993 and 2003.
 It flew out of Birmingham Airport to domestic and European destinations under a British Airways franchise agreement.
-The company was owed by the eponymous A. P. Møller–Mærsk Group through its Danish subsidiary airline Maersk Air and was based at the grounds of Birmingham Airport.
+The company was fully owned by the eponymous A. P. Møller–Mærsk Group through its Danish subsidiary airline Maersk Air and was based at Birmingham Airport.
 At its peak it operated twelve aircraft and had 490 employees.

-The airline was created through the demerger of Brymon European Airways, which had been created through the mergers of Brymon Airways and Birmingham European Airways (BEA).
-Maersk took over the former BEA operations, while its co-owner, British Airways, took over the ex-Brymon operations.
-Maersk Air UK commenced operations with BAC One-Eleven and Jetstream 31 aircraft.
-These were later replaced with Boeing 737-500s and a Jetstream 41.
-From 1999 these were again replaced with Bombardier CRJ200 and CRJ700s.
-The airline was sold through a management buyout to become Duo Airways.